 - Assessment methods

 - Participation in seminars is required (two excused absences are allowed).
-Two tests (2 x 10 points) will take place during the semestr.
+Three tests (3 x 20 points) will take place during the semester.
+The student will elaborate an algorithm of a task in the form of a flow chart (10 points).
 The final test (50 points) will take place in the examination period.
 It will be followed by a task to write a script (30 points) according to written instructions.
-At least 80 points are required to pass the course.
+At least 110 points are required to pass the course.

 - Language of instruction

 - Follow-Up Courses

 - Further Comments

 - Study Materials